2023 Most Popular Mental & Social Health Services Master's Degree Schools in the Great Lakes Region

 Read full report on Mental & Social Health Services at Michigan State University

-Out of the 64 schools in the Great Lakes Region that were part of this year’s ranking, Western Michigan University landed the # 2 spot on the list.
-Located in the city of Kalamazoo, WMU is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Western Michigan University is a great place for mental and social health services students working on their master’s degree.
+Located in the small city of Kalamazoo, WMU is a public college with a fairly large student population.

 Women make up 91% of the mental health services majors at the school.

-Full Mental & Social Health Services at Western Michigan University Report
+Read full report on Mental & Social Health Services at Western Michigan University

 Women make up 90% of the mental health services majors at the school.